silveirago/Adafruit_TinyUSB_MIDI/README.md

 by Gustavo Silveira | Nerd Musician

+## Project Overview

+This repository contains the core library files `Adafruit_TinyUSB_MIDI.h` and `Adafruit_TinyUSB_MIDI.cpp`, input support through the `Adafruit_TinyUSB_MIDI_Input` class, and example sketches in the `Examples/` directory.

+### USB-MIDI packets

+USB-MIDI messages are transmitted in 32-bit packets that bundle message status and data bytes for efficient USB transfers.

+### Callback model

+Incoming MIDI events are handled via callbacks, letting your sketch react to messages as they arrive.

+### Global vs. local MIDI instances

+You can use the provided global `MIDI` object for simple sketches or create local instances to manage multiple MIDI interfaces.

+### Next Steps

+- Explore the MIDI protocol to understand message structure.
+- Learn more about the TinyUSB stack that enables USB connectivity.
+- Experiment with the example sketches in the `Examples/` folder.

 ## Watch the full tutorial

 [Make a MIDI Controller with the Raspberry Pi Pico: a MIDI Fidget Spinner](https://youtu.be/V3-PUsuYGzs)